nickkhod/IPZ-2024/Практика/IPZ-32/13_Rostyslav/Task2/README.md

 The output will be a list of palindromic numbers within the specified range whose squares are also palindromic.

 ## Example Output

+[1, 2, 3, 11, 22]

+This output indicates that the numbers 1, 2, 3, 11, and 22 are palindromic, and their squares (1, 4, 9, 121, and 484, respectively) are also palindromic.

+## Limitations

+- The script currently searches for palindromic squares only within the range of 1 to 100.
+You can modify the `range()` in the `find_palindromic_squares()` function to explore a different range.
+- The script only considers positive integers.

+## Contributing

+Contributions are welcome!
+Feel free to submit pull requests or open issues.